-Secure the diagonally opposite wheel with an appropriate block or wheel chock

-Make sure that the arrows on directional tyres point in the direction of rotation when the vehicle is moving forwards.
-If you have to fit a spare wheel with the arrows pointing in the opposite direction. have the tyre refitted in the correct direction by a properly trained technician.
+Secure the diagonally opposite wheel with an appropriate block or wheel chock directional tyres point in the direction of rotation when the vehicle is moving forwards.
+If you have to fit a spare wheel with the arrows pointing in the opposite direction, have the tyre refitted in the correct direction by a properly trained technician.